 A course in applied logic that encompasses the application of electronic circuits and devices.
 Students will study the application of electronic logic circuits (which are found in watches, calculators, video games, and thousands of other devices), and apply Boolean logic to the solution of problems.
 The use of smart circuits is abundant in industry today and its use is increasing rapidly, making digital electronics an important course of study for a student exploring a career in engineering/engineering technology or computer circuit design.
 Students will construct, test and analyze simple and complex digital circuitry and design using chips and other components.
 Successful completers can earn college credit for this course.

 • Principles of Biomedical Science

-Project Lead the Way course - dual credit may be earned.
 Part of the South Pointe High School STEAM Biomedical Pathway.